jwflory/foss-primer/foss-primer.md

 ## Intellectual property

-Some free software activists point out that the term "intellectual property" (IP) covers a range of legal concepts that are in many important ways different from each other.
+Some free software activists point out that the term *intellectual property* (IP) covers a range of legal concepts that are in many important ways different from each other.
 Out of concern that using this one term for disparate areas might (or worse, might intentionally) cause confusion, they discourage use of the phrase.
 I use it because the term has such wide currency, and because most of the concepts involved do have similarities important to this discussion.
 Various terms lumped together under IP include copyright, trademark, patents, and trade secrets.

 What ties them together is the idea that they secure, in some fashion and to some degree, exclusive access to an intangible good, increasingly these days manifested either partially or wholly in digital form.
 The law has various ways of granting exclusive access to IP's creators.
 Those creators then have various avenues through which they can arrange to pass along, either in whole or in part and often for a fee, that access.
 These arrangements often